 Mob is a university student with a skeptical outlook towards love.
 He is very aware of the BL relationships around him and vows to never join the phenomenon.
 Mob used to have feelings for his classmate Kikuchi.
 However, his recent heartbreak has caused Mob to rally against becoming part of a BL couple.

 Atsuhiro Inukai (犬飼貴丈) is a Japanese actor.
 He is born on June 13, 1994.
-His first BL project is the 2021 comedy, A Man Who Defies the World.
-He also appeared in the 2022 sequel, A Man Who Defies the World of 2 addition, Atsuhiro starred int he 2022 series Kei x Yaku.
+His first BL project is the 2021 comedy, A Man Who Defies the World of BL.
+He also appears in the 2022 sequel, A Man Who Defies the World of BL 2.
+In addition, Atsuhiro stars in the series Kei x Yaku (2022) and Our Dining Table (2023).

 Yutaro Goto (後藤優太朗)